Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 Concerning ‘lack of support’: it’s difficult to know what more I could do in terms of supporting the manufacturer, having promptly provided the requested test loader on 19 February within an hour of Lotharek requesting it, and having provided a report (sent directly to Lotharek) of the JED 2.3 problems on 17 May within an hour of discovering them (and later confirming the cause of the issue using equipment purchased at my own expense).

 Regarding royalties, the source of accusations of ‘non-payment’ are unknown.
 At no point in my video was there any direct or implied accusation that commission had been persistently withheld.
 What I did reference was that payments had progressively arrived later and later every month up until June’s in-arrears payment for May (which arrived unprecedentedly late, on 26 June), but I deliberately avoided going into detail concerning the explanation privately offered for the lateness of May’s royalty payment.
-I also presented my actual income received per unit as a porportion of the surcharge imposed on the customer (being unaware that any secrecy surrounded this sum) and did so ‘without comment’, being perfectly satisfied with the percentage I received per sale.
+I also presented my actual income received per unit as a porportion of the surcharge imposed on the customer (being unaware that any secrecy or non-disclosure agreement surrounded this sum) and did so ‘without comment’, being perfectly satisfied with the percentage I received per sale.

 Lotharek’s End of Text